SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 Is that a lot?
 Why, yes.
 Yes, it is:
 - About 1/4 of the US population seem to be vaccine refuseniks for now, although as mandates take hold that will go down to the really hard core.
-Let's say 15% of US residents are hardcore vaccine refusers.
+Let's say 15% &ndash; 16% of US residents are hardcore vaccine refusers.
-- If one quarter of those vaccine refusers die within 13.5 years, that's about 15% /4 = about 4% of the entire US.
+- If one quarter of those vaccine refusers die within 13.5 years from repeated COVID-19 infection, that's about 16% /4 = about 4% of the entire US dead.
 - There are 330 million people in the US, so 4% of that is _13.2 million dead in 13.5 years!_

 That&hellip; is a _poor survival strategy._